Lone Star (Amtrak train): History

 The Santa Fe introduced the Texas Chief on April 3, 1948, between Chicago and Galveston, Texas via Kansas City, Wichita, Oklahoma City, Fort Worth, and Houston.
 It was truncated to Houston in early 1967.

 From 1955 until 1968, a section would cut off at Gainesville, Texas to serve Denton, Texas and Dallas.

 Santa Fe conveyed the Texas Chief to Amtrak at the latter's inception in 1971.
 Amtrak changed the train's name from Texas Chief to Lone Star on May 19, 1974, after the Santa Fe determined that Amtrak's trains no longer met its service standards and demanded that Amtrak stop using the "Chief" name.

 The train was popular with students of the many colleges and universities along its route, such as the University of Kansas, University of Missouri-Kansas City, Wichita State University and the University of Oklahoma.
 It provided economical transportation to and from school.
 In the fiscal year 1976, the train carried 274,448 passengers.

+Amtrak planned to use the Southern Pacific Railroad tracks to service Dallas which would increase ridership and revenue.
+After announcing in early 1973 that the switch would occur June 10, Dallas acquired Union Station for $6 million.
+Unfortunately, the Southern Pacific Railroad demanded $7.7 million to fix up the line for “minimum standards” for passenger trains.
+It then told that National Arbitration Panel, a standard procedure for resolving disagreements between Amtrak and its member railroads, that it needed $14.5 million to reduce Amtrak’s interference with its freight operations.
+Amtrak argued only $5.4 million was needed to make the trip from Dallas to Houston in seven hours and ten minutes.
+The Arbitrators hired a law firm which reported that $11 million in repairs was needed and the trip could be made in five hours and 45 minutes.
+The report stated travel time could further be reduced to five hours and 25 minutes or four hours and 55 minutes if the Southern Pacific 70 mph speed limit was raised to the ICC 79 mph standard.